[ Printer Friendly Version ] [ Report Abuse ]

 “In ze beginning of January,” Fleur answered.
 “We are really ‘appy too!”

-“We explained it to Victoire last night,” said Bill, casting an amused glance at his daughter, who was still dancing around at their feet.
+“We explained it to Victoire last night,” said Bill, casting an amused glance at his daughter, who was still dancing around by their feet.
 “You know, how Mummy has a baby in her tummy.
 And she quickly decided that she did too.”

 Mr Weasley chuckled, rose to his feet and bent down to pick Victoire up.
 She immediately wrapped her arms around his neck and placed a smacking kiss on the tip of his nose.